-    - Spinach- contains dietary fiber, which protects the body from a number of conditions including diabetes, stroke, hypertension, and cardiovascular disease.
+- Spinach: contains dietary fiber, which protects the body from a number of conditions including diabetes, stroke, hypertension, and cardiovascular disease.

-- Sweet potato- loaded with beta-carotene, vitamin B6, vitamin C, potassium, and fiber.
+- Sweet potato: loaded with beta-carotene, vitamin B6, vitamin C, potassium, and fiber.
 Cooking the sweet potato (which is needed for this smoothie recipe) inside its skin helps it retain up to 92% of its nutritional profile.

-- Mango- this stone fruit has 67% of the RDI of vitamin C, 20% of copper, and 18% of folate in 1 serving.
+- Mango: this stone fruit has 67% of the RDI of vitamin C, 20% of copper, and 18% of folate in 1 serving.

-- Cinnamon- an ancient spice that lowers blood sugar.
+- Cinnamon: an ancient spice that lowers blood sugar.
 It also has anti-inflammatory properties.

 While this sweet potato smoothie recipe contains 5.9 grams of protein per serving, I like to add a bit more if I’m using it as a meal replacement.
-I suggest adding Protein Smoothie Boost, because it is the cleanest, plant based protein powder on the market.
+I suggest adding my homemade protein powder, because it is the cleanest, plant-based protein powder on the market.